Frequently Asked Questions

 - Use multifaceted assessments (ID) that include high ability students from poverty, limited English proficiency, and all ethnic groups

-- Appropriately differentiate our curriculum and instruction for students with high ability
+- Appropriately differentiate our curriculum and instruction for students

 - Periodically conduct a systematic program assessment